Soumyo001/HydraCore/README.md

 # Proof of Concept (PoC) — Multi-Layer Persistence Mechanism

-## Service Reference Mapping
+## Reference Mapping

-For simplicity throughout this document, we will reference each service as **L1, L2, L3**, etc. However, in implementation they operate under distinct names.
-The mapping is as follows:
+For simplicity, throughout this document the persistence services are referred to as **L1, L2, and L3**.
+Their actual implementation names are mapped below:

 | Reference    | Actual Service Name | Role                                                     |
 | ------------ | ------------------- | -------------------------------------------------------- |